teaparly/Teaparly/README.md

 Spam messages on Strawpage and Atabook is fine.

 I never mind cuddling nor hiding at all, even for longer periods.
+Piles are fine.

 I'm mainly off the keyboard often drawing to post to my Github or Twitter, working on such cosplays, or even share cheers with Barry, I reckon that's his name.
 Larry?
 Boring guy #23?